ianbrayoni/bithacks/README.md

 > Hats off to Sean Eron Anderson, seander@cs.stanford.edu, for creating https://graphics.stanford.edu/~seander/bithacks.html

 I **DO NOT** own any of this.
 The following contents comes directly from the above link.
 I will be happy to transfer the ownership of this repository to the original author, Sean Eron Anderson.

+ I will not alter the explanations provided by Sean because they provide a lot of context.
+Where necessary, I will add a *NOTE* section as a quote, see below notation, or just as comments within the Python code.

+> *example quote*

 # License
 [License Information](LICENSE.md)